Hasankhankor/CodeKit-Hasan-/README.md

 It works for both dark- and light mode.
 You can find installation guide to how to toggle and enable the different modes here on shadcn [Dark mode](https://ui.shadcn.com/docs/dark-mode).

-## Blocks
+## Components

-Go to /blocks to find the block you need and simply copy/paste it into your project.
+Go to /Components to find the block you need and simply copy/paste it into your project.
 Then see which dependencies it has to shadcn-ui, and install them.

 Here is a list of available blocks: